LightningPeach/peach-wallet-desktop/docs/installation.md

 application on Windows may show a warning message requesting additional permissions for the Wallet application.
 This can happen during execution of different commands, for example, `dep ensure -v`.
-In such a case you should grant access to the LightningPeach wallet.
+In such a case you should grant access to the Peach Wallet.
 This is required for correct work of the wallet.**

 ```bash